ewiger/picostack/README.md

 pip install -e .
 ```

-or just give it a try your luck and directly pick a PyPI package:
+or just try your luck by directly picking a PyPI package:

 ```bash
 pip install picostack